Trichorhinophalangeal Syndrome Type 2Symptoms, Doctors, Treatments, Advances & More

 Most cases of TRPS II are not inherited, but occur as random events during the formation of reproductive cells (eggs or sperm) in a parent of an affected individual.
 These cases occur in people with no history of the disorder in their family.
 In a very small number of cases, people with TRPS II have inherited the chromosomal deletion from a parent with the condition.

-Maria Bonati practices in Trieste, Italy.
+Maria Bonati practices practicing medicine in Trieste, Italy.
 Ms. Bonati is rated as an Elite expert by MediFind in the treatment of Trichorhinophalangeal Syndrome Type 2.
-Her top areas of expertise are Trichorhinophalangeal Syndrome Type 2, Occipital Horn Syndrome, Russell-Silver Dwarfism, and Boucher-Neuhauser Syndrome.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Trichorhinophalangeal Syndrome Type 2, Boucher-Neuhauser Syndrome, Occipital Horn Syndrome, and Russell-Silver Dwarfism.

 Published Date: June 01, 2017